patrickschu/chapter2/README.md

 # Clustertools and E-grammar features

 A computational text analysis: gender differences in writing.
 Who uses emoticons, abbreviations, clippings, the most?
-We extract features and cluster them and plot the results.
+We extract features, cluster them and plot the results.

 This repository contains